dokryconn/Dokters-Prescription/README.md

 3. Edit the script text for each hotkey feature as desired, following the instruction comments embedded within the script.
 4. Save your customized changes to the .AHK script file.
 5. Use your customized script by simply launching your saved .AHK file or alternatively, you can compile it into an .EXE file by right-clicking the saved .AHK file and selecting **"Compile Script"**. - _This will create an .EXE version of the script that will be able to run on computers that do not have the Autohotkey software installed._
-6. Move your new custom .EXE or .AHK script file into the same folder as the original `Dokter's Prescription.EXE` script file location.

 ### Customizing the "Launch/Toggle Programs" hotkeys in "Dok's Rx Pad.AHK":